 Mark Smith is a Professor Human Resource Management and Dean of Faculty at the Grenoble Ecole de Management, France.
-He was Director of the Doctoral School and Associate Dean between 2013 and 2016 when he managed one of the largest doctoral schools for management sciences in Europe.
+As Dean he leads 150 permanent faculty.
+He was previously Director of the Doctoral School and Associate Dean (2013-16) when he managed one of the largest doctoral schools for management sciences in Europe.
 He previously worked at Manchester Business School and has carried out research work for a number of European and National institutions.

 He is an active researcher and established the “Organisations Work Identity & Careers” research team in Grenoble Ecole de Management.
 He has worked on a large number of European and national projects with a particular focus on gender equality, labour market policy and working conditions.
 He has carried out funded research work for a wide range of institutions, including; European Commission, the European Parliament, the International Labour Office, the British Council, the European Foundation for the Improvement of Living and Working Conditions, European Social Fund, the Anglo-German Foundation, and Centre d'études et de Recherches sur les Qualifications.